 - Paying our invoices

 Our invoices are payable fourteen (14) days after the date of the invoice, save in relation to acquisitions and disposals where they are payable upon completion of the transaction if the acquisition or disposal is to occur earlier than 14 days after the date of the invoice.
-In addition our invoice will be deducted from any monies due to in LCF’s possession whether you recovered from another party or as part of a settlement of a dispute or as consideration received and due to you during the matter for which LCF is instructed or howsoever.
+In addition, any outstanding invoice will be paid and deducted from any monies due to you in LCF’s possession whether recovered from another party or as part of a settlement of a dispute or as consideration received in respect of a property disposal or monies due to you during the matter for which LCF is instructed or howsoever.

 Should any one invoice remain outstanding for a period in excess of 28 days after the date of the invoice, all other invoices delivered to you and unpaid become payable immediately.

-Ensure that you quote your client/matter reference (for example ABC/12) to ensure the funds are promptly allocated to your account.
+Ensure that you quote your client/matter reference (for example ABC001/12) to ensure the funds are promptly allocated to your account.

 Bear in mind that funds cannot be used for your transaction until they become cleared funds in our account, in case of any doubt about clearance days contact our accounts team on 01274 848800.